sguzman/LeetCode/README.md

 I have added a build setup for each solution in CMake that is done in C or C++.
 Simply do `cmake .` in root directory and then `make <problem name>` to build the test.

+#### Test
+The test executable is not suppose to be all encompassing.
+Just a little thing to verify that my code mostly works.

 #### Languages
 - C++